Azure/iotedge-lorawan-starterkit/docs/adr/001_region_cn470_implementation.md

 ## Overview / Problem Statement

-The specification of region CN470 has significant differences compared to regions already supported by the Starterkit.
+The specification of region CN470 has significant differences compared to regions already supported by the Starter Kit.
 Specifically, there are 4 different frequency channel plans involved and calculation of downstream frequencies requires knowing which channel plan has been activated for a given device during join or device provisioning:

 - Plan A for 20 MHz antennas
 - Plan B for 20 MHz antennas